MTDOJRP/docs/docs/leo/information/first-shift.md

 Congrats on passing the application and training phase for becoming a LEO!

-Now we'll learn the basics of being a LEO and how to get started on your first shift!
+Now, we'll learn the basics of being a LEO and how to get started on your first shift!